We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 #16 Customer retention rate

 This metric shows the percentage of customers who return over a given period.
 A high retention rate often leads to more sustainable revenue because retaining existing customers is typically cheaper than acquiring new ones.
-After all, loyal customers are more likely to make repeat purchases and refer others.
+After all, loyal customers are more likely to make repeat purchases, refer others, and help increase the number of customers for your business.

 The formula: